mintforpeople/robobo-remote-control-ros2/README.md

 Some examples to test from ROS2... you have to run the next commands from terminal:
+* To test if the nodes are launched correctly:

+  `ros2 node list`
+* To view the topic list:

+  `ros2 topic list`
 * To test `TalkSub` node:

   `ros2 topic pub -1 /talk robobo_msgs/TalkTopic “{text: {data: ‘hello’}}”`